 How much thought have you given to developing your personal brand?
 Not your company or your product—but your personal profile.

 When you consider that most people are comfortable around those they know, and that people like to do business with those they like, it’s important to help people make an authentic connection with you.
-Personal branding is a great way to let people get to know who you truly are, helping you build trust, credibility and connections.
+Personal branding is a great way to let people get to know who you truly are.
+It also can help you build trust, credibility and connections.

 No matter your industry or position, to put your best self forward—to help land a new job, earn a promotion, secure a position on the Board, etc.—it’s wise to align your personal brand and curate content, just as you would with your business.

-- Upgrade your mindset.
 Switch up the way you approach social media.
 Instead of posting vacation pics and food photos, work to align your content to show off your skills and competencies to audiences that consume that information across multiple platforms.
-But be genuine: In an age when social media channels can blur the lines between real life and scripted or edited content, people crave transparency.
+But always be genuine.
+In an age when social media channels can blur the lines between real life and scripted or edited content, people crave transparency.
 Strive to connect with your audience in authentic and meaningful ways.

-- Engage with others.
-Don’t build a one-way channel that broadcasts information only; create an engaging community around you, where you’d reach out to others in your field, and engage with their content in a meaningful way.
+Don’t build a one-way channel that broadcasts information only.
+Create an engaging community around you, where you’d reach out to others in your field, and engage with their content in a meaningful way.
 Like their posts (if you really do) and leave comments that provide value.
-And let other people tell your story: Create content that’s engaging and share-worthy and you’re more than half-way there: Word of mouth is the best PR; so arm people with relevant, memorable content that they’ll be excited to pass along.
+And let other people tell your story.
+Create content that’s engaging and share-worthy and you’re more than half-way there.
+Word of mouth is the best PR; so arm people with relevant, memorable content that they’ll be excited to pass along.

 Building a personal brand is an evolving process.
 And it’s one that’s important for many of us whether we’re just starting out in our careers or are seasoned professionals.
 As you continue to build and realign your brand to establish your reputation, ask yourself:

 What do I want to be known for?

 The answer to that question should help you frame your everyday actions and priorities.